cryscript/BlissOTA/README.md

-# TeamBlissOTA - Updater for custom ROMs
+# OTA - Updater for ROMs

 With this new version, it now requests Marshmallow permissions at runtime, and if denied, it will close the app.